cooervo/AngularJS-concepts-summary/README.md

 * What’s the difference between a **service**, a **factory**, and a **provider**?
 As you read more Angular code you’ll see these three terms used almost interchangeably.
 That’s because *they’re all the same thing. service and factory are both implemented by provider under the hood.
 The difference is in the level of configuration you have when creating each one.

+### Useful ionic commands

+Create a local server that updates the app in the **browser** as changes are saved.

+      ionic serve

+Updates saved changed in the app in the **android device** VERY USEFUL!!!

+      ionic run android -l -c